 The operation takes about four hours.
 You’ll be sore at first, but you should be out of bed in a day or so, and home within a week.
 If the kidney came from a living donor, it should start to work very quickly.
 A kidney from a deceased donor can take longer to start working—two to four weeks or more.
 If that happens, you may need dialysis until the kidney begins to work.

 After surgery, you’ll be taught about the medicines you’ll have to take and their side effects.
 You’ll also learn about diet.
 If you’ve been on dialysis, you’ll find that there are fewer restrictions on what you can eat and drink, which is one of the benefits of a transplant.

 Anti-rejection medicines can have some side effects.
-It is important to talk to your healthcare provider about them, so that you know what to expect.
+It is important to talk to your urologist in Ghaziabad about them so that you know what to expect.
 Fortunately, for most people, side effects are usually manageable.
 Changing the dose or type of medicine can often ease some of the side effects.